 Research and Restoration

-In order to address sediment load from road run off, our crew started small with a couple of culvert replacements in Redband habitat.
-This has led us to years of successful collaborative work with the US Forest Service on Kootenai National Forest and Montana Fish, Wildlife and Parks, along with other local agencies.
-As well as continued work clearing culverts, we have embarked on a sediment source survey which has evolved into a database that has allowed analysis of available data and is a key restoration planning tool for the headwaters of the Yaak River.
+To address sediment load from road run off, our crew started small with a couple of culvert replacements in Redband trout habitat.
+This has led us to years of successful collaborative work with the US Forest Service, Montana Fish, Wildlife and Parks along with other local agencies on the Kootenai National Forest.
+In addition to continued work clearing culverts, we have embarked on a sediment source survey which has evolved into a database that has allowed analysis of available data and is a key restoration planning tool for the headwaters of the Yaak River.

-Our crew has surveyed over six hundred miles of streams in the Yaak watershed, implementing road decommissioning and creating and improving non-motorised trails along the way.
-As we strive to find solutions for sustainable native fish habitat, we have installed eighteen stream temperature monitors in key Yaak streams to measure changes in water temperature.
-The data collected by the Headwaters crew over time may hold answers to the long term health of local watersheds.
+Our crew has surveyed over six hundred miles of streams in the Yaak watershed, implementing road decommissioning and creating and improving non-motorized trails along the way.
+As we strive to find solutions for sustainable native fish habitat, we have installed eighteen stream temperature monitors in key Yaak streams to measure changes in water temperature over time.
+The data collected by the Headwaters crew may hold answers to the long-term health of local watersheds.

 Native Fish Habitat